MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/process/phases.md

   executing the tasks will be selected.
 In the case where multiple jobs are created, all the agents must have capabilities that satisfy the demands.
   For more details, see [Capabilities](../agents/agents.md#capabilities).

-* **Skip artifacts download:** When used in a release definition, you may choose to skip the [download of artifacts](../definitions/release/artifacts.md#download) during the job execution.
+* **Skip download of artifacts:** When used in a release definition, you may choose to skip the [download of artifacts](../definitions/release/artifacts.md#download) during the job execution.
 Use this option if you want to implement your own custom logic for downloading artifacts by using tasks, or if the tasks in a particular phase do not rely on the artifacts.